stefangabos/Zebra_Gomoku/readme.md

 This started out as a weekend project but turned out to be something that took away  2 or 3 hours a day for two weeks, time spent playing endless games with other AIs (mostly [this](http://steffengerlach.de/gomoku/index.html) and [this](http://codepen.io/mudrenok/pen/gpMXgg)) in order to adjust the game formula, fixing bugs, optimizing and commenting the code.
 In the process I found out that there is a [championship for Gomoku AIs](http://gomocup.org/) that the best ever AI is [Yixin](http://www.aiexp.info/pages/yixin.html) and that there's a paper called [Go-Moku and Threat-Space Search](https://chalmersgomoku.googlecode.com/files/allis1994.pdf) where the authors "solved" the game.

+Currently this implementation does not handle the situation where there are no more moves left.
+Nothing will happen in that case.
+That's because I couldn't find a way to handle that without writing more code :)

 [Play Zebra_Gomoku now](http://stefangabos.github.io/Zebra_Gomoku/)

 ###### How to use